nossrf/libkolibre-xmlreader/README.md

 What is libkolibre-xmlreader?
 ---------------------------------
-libkolibre-xmlreader is a library for fetching and parsing XML data.
+Libkolibre-xmlreader is a library for fetching and parsing XML data.
 It is a SAX wrapper library for libxml2.
 The library can load XML/XHTML/HTML- documents from disk or http.
 A caching function is built in to speed up re-parsing of previous XML documents.
 It also has an optional dependency on libtidy, which